NNPDF/nnpdf/doc/sphinx/source/vp/download.rst

     Files produced by ``validphys`` can be used as input to subsequent validphys analyses (for example χ² tables are used for αs fits).
-The user needs to have HTTP access to the repository, which is provided when installing using the :ref:`bootstrap script <conda>`.
+The user needs to have HTTP access to the repository, which is provided when installing using the :ref:`bootstrap script <conda-packages>`.
 Output files are not specified by any top level config key, but instead actions can specify their own logic, for example for using an existing file instead of computing it.